Diego de los Cobos Molina: Biography

+Secretary of State Juan Vázquez de Molina and the nephew of Francisco de los Cobos.

 On 2 August 1559, he was appointed during the papacy of Pope Paul IV as Bishop of Ávila.

 On 4 September 1560, he was appointed during the papacy of Pope Pius IV as Bishop of Jaén.

 He served as Bishop of Jaén until his death in Toledo, Spain on 8 September 1565.

 While bishop, he was the principal co-consecrator of Diego de Covarrubias y Leiva, Archbishop of Santo Domingo (1560).